bartwalczak/docler-interview/api-go/README.md

 Connection options can be found in the configuration file `cfg.yml`

 Complete API documentation can be found in the `doc` folder.

+## HTML

+Static page is served at the root level of the API with a rudimentary UI.